brunoamaral/gregory-ai/README.md

 ### Mailgun

-Email are sent from the `admin`  container using Mailgun.
+Emails are sent from the `admin` container using Mailgun.

 To enable them, you will need a mailgun account, or you can replace them with another way to send emails.